vinothinik05/store-intelligence/docs/DESIGN.md

 * /stores/STORE_001/heatmap
 * /stores/STORE_001/anomalies

-The API is containerized using Docker and can be started through docker compose.
+The API reads event data and computes store-level insights.

+The design separates detection logic from business intelligence logic, making the system easier to maintain and scale.

 ---

-## Dashboard Layer
+### 4. Dashboard Layer

-The dashboard layer provides a simple visualization interface for store metrics.
+The dashboard provides a simple visualization layer for store metrics.

-The dashboard fetches analytics information from API endpoints and displays store activity in a browser.

-Metrics displayed include:

-* Total Visitors
+It displays:

-* Analytics Reports
+* Visitor counts
-* Event Stream Data
-* Conversion Metrics
+* Conversion metrics
+* Funnel information
-* Heatmap Data
+* Heatmap statistics
+* Operational anomalies

+The dashboard consumes data directly from the API, ensuring a clean separation between presentation and analytics layers.

 ---

-# AI-Assisted Decisions
+# System Flow

-Artificial Intelligence tools were used extensively during development.

-## Decision 1: Detection Model Selection

-AI tools suggested multiple detection approaches including YOLOv8, RT-DETR and MediaPipe.

-After comparing complexity and implementation speed, YOLOv8 was selected because it provides reliable person detection and integrated tracking support.

-## Decision 2: Event Schema Design

-AI-assisted brainstorming helped define a simple event schema containing timestamps, visitor identifiers and event types.

-The final design was simplified to ensure compatibility with FastAPI endpoints and dashboard reporting.

-## Decision 3: API Architecture

-Several API architectures were considered.

-AI tools suggested a microservice-based architecture.
-However, a single FastAPI service was selected because it reduced complexity and was sufficient for the challenge requirements.
+CCTV Video

+↓

+YOLOv8 Detection & Tracking

+↓

+Event Generation

+↓

+event_stream.csv

+↓

+FastAPI Intelligence Service

+↓

+Dashboard & Analytics

 ---

-## Deployment Strategy

-The entire application is deployed through Docker Compose.

-Deployment includes:

-* FastAPI Service
+# Scalability Considerations

+The current implementation uses CSV files for simplicity and rapid development.

+For production deployment, the following improvements can be made:

+* PostgreSQL for persistent storage
+* Kafka for event streaming
+* Redis for caching analytics
+* Kubernetes for deployment scaling
-* Dashboard
+* Multi-camera synchronization
-* Event Processing Components

-Running the following command starts the complete system:

-docker compose up --build

-This approach ensures reproducibility and simplifies evaluation on a clean machine.
+The architecture was intentionally designed so these upgrades can be added without redesigning the entire system.

 ---

-## Future Improvements

-Future enhancements may include:

-* Cross-camera visitor re-identification
-* Staff identification
-* Real-time event streaming using Kafka
-* PostgreSQL-based storage
-* Advanced anomaly detection
-* Live WebSocket dashboards
-* Multi-store support

----

-## Conclusion

-The Store Intelligence System demonstrates a complete end-to-end retail analytics pipeline.
-It processes CCTV footage, generates visitor events, computes analytics, exposes APIs, and visualizes results through a dashboard while remaining easy to deploy using Docker.
+# AI-Assisted Decisions

+AI tools were actively used during the development process.

+### Decision 1: Detection Model Selection

+Several detection models were considered, including YOLOv8 and MediaPipe.

+AI-assisted comparisons suggested YOLOv8 due to its balance between speed, accuracy, and ease of integration.

+After testing, YOLOv8 was selected because it provided reliable person detection while maintaining real-time performance.

+### Decision 2: Event Stream Design

+AI suggested multiple schema approaches.

+The final design adopted a simple event-based architecture using structured CSV files because it allowed quick validation and easy debugging.

+This approach also keeps the pipeline modular and future-ready for migration to Kafka.

+### Decision 3: API Architecture

+AI proposed combining analytics directly inside the detection pipeline.

+This approach was rejected.

+Instead, a separate FastAPI service was implemented.

+Separating analytics from detection improved maintainability, reduced coupling, and more closely matched production system design patterns.

+In all cases, AI suggestions were reviewed, modified, and validated before integration into the final implementation.